parthacrana/Fraud-Transactions-Data-Analysis-Project-via-Python-/README.md

 Making sure there were no null values, and if there were, adjust accordingly.

-Formatting the date/time/serial numbers in proper format for each of the 100 transactions.
+Formatting the date/time/amount/serial numbers in proper format for each of the 100 transactions.

 I will keep updating this note, to keep you all informed.

 Goal of this project is to land an entry level data analyst position!
 Of course, feedback is welcomed!

+Update 3.23.24 - Finally solved the problem of converting dtypes for a certain to another dtype.
+                 ex. trying to convert 'amt' column from object to float64 dtype.
+                 This was an obstacle for quite a while, but solved.